 Address: 45 Sagan-dong, Jongno-gu, Seoul

-Hanbok 3355 offers hanbok rental in Seoul in several different styles, from Standard to Premium.
-Their Standard and Modern hanbok styles come in sizes ranging from small to 3XL.
+At Hanbok 3355, you don’t have to worry about finding the perfectly sized hanbok rental in Seoul.
+This shop offers hanboks in several different styles, from Standard to Premium, with the Standard and Modern hanbok styles coming in sizes ranging from small to 3XL.

 Renting a Hanbok in Seoul near Changdeokgung

 It’s best to reserve your hanbok rental in Seoul at a nearby store, if you’ve got your heart set on a Changdeokgung photo shoot.
-Changdeokgung Palace and its Secret Garden or Huwon are a fair distance from Gyeongbokgung, and you don’t want to waste time walking between locations.
+Changdeokgung Palace and its Secret Garden or Huwon are a fair distance from Gyeongbokgung, and you probably won’t want to waste time walking between locations.

 Dorothy Hanbok near Changdeokgung